 Krista Dillman MS, CI and CT, OTC, SC:L, NIC-M

 Krista M. Dillman has been involved with the Deaf Community since childhood and interpreting for 30 years.
 She has a Master of Science degree in Rehabilitation Counseling, a Master’s concentration in DeafBlindness, a Master’s degree in Teaching Deaf and Hard of Hearing students, and is working on her doctorate degree in Higher Education Administration.
-Her credentials include the NAD IV, CI and CT, SC:L, SLPI:ASL- Superior, NIC-Master, and OTC certificates.
+Her interpreting credentials include the NAD IV, CI and CT, SC:L, SLPI:ASL- Superior, NIC-Master, and OTC certificates.
 She has interpreted in the theatre, medical, job site, mental health, education, religious, legal, and video relay settings.
 She coordinated an RID Test Site in St. Cloud for five years.
 She has presented workshops a variety of topics including NIC Preparation, ASL structure, Legal interpreting, and the Code of Professional Conduct, in addition to co-presenting several workshops including Religious interpreting, Back to School, and Use of Space and Classifiers.
 Krista worked as a full-time video interpreter for ZVRS from 2008 to 2016 prior to serving as manager in St. Cloud.
-She is currently working as an educational interpreter for two years prior to her current position teaching Deaf, DeafBlind, and Hard of Hearing students.
+She was an educational interpreter for two years prior to her current position teaching Deaf, DeafBlind, and Hard of Hearing students.
 Throughout this time, Krista and her Deaf husband have been raising a family of eleven children.
 Six children are hearing and five are D/deaf or hard of hearing.
 Krista homeschooled 2 hearing and 2 deaf children through to graduation.
 Krista has been a member of the CASLI Test Development Committee since 2018 working to write certification exams for both deaf and hearing interpreters.

 CI and CT, NIC-M, SC:L, NAD V, BEI Court